vonleswan/JavaWebServer/README.md

 # JavaWebserver
+A cross-platform web server written in java for Algonquin's CST8109
 # Introduction
-A cross-platform web server written in java for Algonquin's CST8109

 ### Goals & Objectives
+To develop a simple cross-platform web server.

+"From any browser, web server will be connected over a network.
+Web server will display client and server IP address as in similar Lab exercises we have done so far."

 ### Statement of Scope
+ESSENTIAL:
+Client will request connection to WebServer over HTTP connection.
+Webserver will provide HTTP response to Client.
+Response contains HTML specifying Client IP and WebServer IP.

+DESIRABLE:
+Client will be able to pull additional resources from WebServer (.png , .mp4, etc.)

 ### Software Context

+This software is being developed for CST8109 and may be used in future labs for testing connections

 ### Major Constraints

+Time.

-# Data Desgin
+# Data Design

 ### Internal Software Data Structue